Sign In Register

 Safety Score

-Summit has an average annual temperature of 46°F (8°C).
+Summit experiences four distinct seasons with an average annual temperature of 46°F (8°C).
 Winters average 37°F in January while summers reach 60°F in July.
-Annual precipitation is 131.9 inches.
+The area gets 251 sunny days per year, above the national average.
+Annual precipitation totals 131.9 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 32.
+The city sits at an elevation of 736 feet.

 Temperature